ryanbrainard/gvaas/README.md

 `POST` the contents of a Graphviz document to `/dot` with the `Content-Type` set to `text/vnd.graphviz` and the `Accept` header set to the the desired output media type.
+Alternatively, `GET /dot` with the document in the `gz` param and output media type in `accept` param for clients that do not support `POST`.
 [`GET /`](http://gvaas.herokuapp.com/) to see supported media types.
 Potential errors include:

  - [`406`](http://httpstatus.es/406): media type in `Accept` header is not supported.